This ExpressVPN vs PureVPN comparison report examined ten different categories — and the test results reveal a clear winner.

 ExpressVPN has also conducted two security audits.
 These audits confirmed that their system was secure as advertised, and verified their no-logs policy and the TrustedServer feature (RAM servers).

 PureVPN also claims to use an AES 256-bit cipher and a kill switch to encrypt and secure your data.
 However, in some ways, whatever encryption they use is irrelevant.
 One reason is that their apps are unreliable and leak data.
 Another reason is that PureVPN has been known to log data for the FBI.

-Below was a leak test we ran with the PureVPN Windows client.
+Below you can see the results of a leak test we ran with the PureVPN Windows client.
 We found it to be leaking DNS requests.

 DNS leaks expose your browsing activity and general location to third parties.
 Unlike PureVPN, we did not find any DNS leaks with ExpressVPN.

-PureVPN Audit – In 2019, PureVPN was audited by Altius IT to verify the no logs policy.
+PureVPN Audit – In 2019, PureVPN was audited by Altius IT to verify the no-logs policy.
 It’s important to note that the audit was done “remotely” without physical server inspections.
-Does this rectify their past mistakes with providing user data to the FBI?
+Does this rectify their past mistakes of providing user data to the FBI?

-We might be overly cautious, but with trustworthy VPN services like ExpressVPN easily available, we see no reason to trust PureVPN again.
+We might be overly cautious, but with trustworthy a VPN provider like ExpressVPN easily available, we see no reason to trust PureVPN again.

 Security winner: ExpressVPN